eheu/client-server-puppeteer-bot/readme.md

-A work-in-progress web app written in React and TypeScript to run puppeteer scripts on a WebSocket server connection.
+A work-in-progress web client written in React and TypeScript to run puppeteer scripts on a WebSocket server connection.

 ![](https://i.imgur.com/aU1PMxI.gif)